 Apart from the tools, I would say the main difference with common Western healing methodology is the fact that Thai Traditional Medicine is applied holistically.

 Instead of “shopping around,” in Thailand one would go to a Traditional Medicine Hospital or Clinic, get diagnosed (by a Thai Traditional Medicine Doctor) and get subsequently sent to the different departments (in the same Hospital or Clinic) to get the necessary (combined) treatments.
 That is—when a Thai chooses Traditional Medicine.
-Allopathic Medicine is also widely spread in Thailand (and of excellent quality and reasonable costs, measured to the vast number of Westerns doing quite some health-shopping in Thailand) and equally often used.
+Conventional Medicine is also widely spread in Thailand (and of excellent quality and reasonable costs, measured to the vast number of Westerns doing quite some health-shopping in Thailand) and equally often used.

-Another important difference with Western Allopathic Medicine is that the applied medications (herbs) are most likely not chemically produced.
+Another important difference with Western Conventional Medicine is that the applied medications (herbs) are most likely not chemically produced.
 Likewise, in Thai Traditional Medicine the diagnostic process is mostly done in the “old fashioned way”— reading the pulse, checking colors (of hands, eyes, tongue, and so on), feeling the differences in hot and cold of (body) areas, checking range of motion of the various body-parts and so on, and so on.

 For the moment I won’t dig any deeper in this vast realm of Traditional Thai Healing.
 The idea is to realize that Thai Massage is an integral part of a bigger “system,” a system in which Thai Massage has its place but should always be considered in relation to its counterparts.